HotPocketHPE/mhguide/mhguide.md

 # Terminology

 ## Mechanics
+* Blademaster - Melee weapon users.
+Most weapon types in the game fall under this.
+Uses Sharpness.
+* Gunner - Ranged weapon users, aka Light Bowgun, Heavy Bowgun and Bow.
+Uses ammo/coatings and Critical Distance.
+Armor has about half the defense of Blademasters.
 * Hitbox - The invisible zone that detects if an attack hits.
 Usually corresponds roughly with the parts moving on a monster during an attack, e.g. the tail during a tailspin.
 * Hitzone - The (multiplicative) damage modifier for hitting a certain area on the monster.
 Cutting, impact, shot, and all elements have unique values for each hitzone.
 * I-frames - Stands for invincibility frames.
 A period of time where you cannot be hit by any attack (with extremely rare exceptions).
 Present on the basic roll, superman dive, and some weapon moves.